ZichooleLongGui/enterprise/README.md

 - **Plugin Loading** - Plugins can be built via the command line or built and loaded on the fly.
 Build your apps and the micro toolkit once, swap out plugins at runtime.
 This enables a flexible and portable runtime.

+- **Authentication** - Support for basic, digest, ldap and other forms of authentication.
+Quickly enable auth on any component of the toolkit.
+Limit the access to the web dashboard or the api gateway easily.

 - secure by default: tls enabled
 - authentication: rbac and service-to-service
 - central control plane